hashicorp-sa/demo-private-provider-csa-provider/README.md

 In order to run the [release.yml](.github/workflows/release.yml) workflow, you'll need to set the GPG private key and passphrase.
 Follow (these steps)[https://learn.hashicorp.com/tutorials/terraform/provider-release-publish?in=terraform/providers#generate-gpg-signing-key
 ] to do that.

+More details about the steps to release to the private registry can be found [here](https://www.terraform.io/cloud-docs/registry/publish-providers#publishing-a-provider-and-creating-a-version).

 ## Contributing

 {Explain how internal or external users can contribute to this repository}